unicefuganda/uSurvey/docs/Listing.md

 * Edit Listing: click on, Action Item ‘Edit’, User can Edit only the name of the Listing, Description and selection of Access channels (OBK, USSD)

 * Delete Listing: click on, Action Item ‘Delete, the entire Listing is removed, before deleting you will be prompted with conformation to delete, click ‘Yes’ to Delete permanently.
+This option is not available for completed listing

 * View/Edit Questions in Listing: click on, Action Item ‘View/Edit Questions’, navigates to ‘Listing Questions’ page to View or Edit Respective Questions in Listing